Truth: Philosophical skepticism

-Philosophical skepticism is generally any questioning attitude or doubt towards one or more items of knowledge or belief which ascribe truth to their assertions and propositions.
+Philosophical skepticism is generally any doubt of one or more items of knowledge or belief which ascribe truth to their assertions and propositions.
 The primary target of philosophical skepticism is epistemology, but it can be applied to any domain, such as the supernatural, morality (moral skepticism), and religion (skepticism about the existence of God).

 Philosophical skepticism comes in various forms.
 Radical forms of skepticism deny that knowledge or rational belief is possible and urge us to suspend judgment regarding ascription of truth on many or all controversial matters.
 More moderate forms of skepticism claim only that nothing can be known with certainty, or that we can know little or nothing about the "big questions" in life, such as whether God exists or whether there is an afterlife.
 Religious skepticism is "doubt concerning basic religious principles (such as immortality, providence, and revelation)".
 Scientific skepticism concerns testing beliefs for reliability, by subjecting them to systematic investigation using the scientific method, to discover empirical evidence for them.

+A notable early expression of philosophical skepticism appears in the Gospel of John, where the Roman governor Pontius Pilate, after hearing Jesus claim to “bear witness to the truth,” replies with the rhetorical question, “Quid est veritas?” (“What is truth?”)
+(John 18:38).
+Commentators have frequently interpreted this question as a dismissal of the very possibility of objective or knowable truth.
+Alfred Plummer characterizes Pilate as a “practical man of the world” who regards such talk as visionary and naive.
+Similarly, Francis Bacon cited the episode in his essay Of Truth as illustrative of those who “jest at truth” and refuse to remain for an answer, reflecting a skeptical or cynical stance.
+The episode remains a widely referenced example of epistemological doubt, emblematic of philosophical skepticism toward the existence or accessibility of absolute truth.